 A daily 30-second squat is something that's easily doable for everyone and helps to train what is considered the most fundamental aspect of human movement.
 Squatting helps to train your ankles, legs and hips and also improves stability throughout your entire body.

 Even switching up your daily habits to get more exercise can help you get more of the numerous benefits of exercising.
-No matter what your age group and gender is, exercising provides a host of health benefits that you definitely should strive to unlock.
-Just make sure you plan your workouts with care and caution, and to always respect your body’s needs and ability.
-Getting a professional’s advice is the best way to ensure your workouts are optimised for the best benefits – make an appointment with one down at our Active Health Labs today!
+Regardless of your age group and gender, exercising provides a host of health benefits that you definitely should strive to unlock.
+Just make sure you plan your workouts with care and caution, and always respect your body’s needs and ability.
+Getting a professional’s advice is the best way to ensure your workouts are optimised for the best benefits – make an appointment with our Active Health Coach at our Active Health Labs today!

 Scan here for GameOn!Nila